Crossing borders: The negotiation of difference and formation of couple identity in interracial

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Killian, Kyle D., "Crossing borders: The negotiation of difference and formation of couple identity in interracial" (1997).
 Marriage and Family Therapy - Dissertations.
-Paper 38.
+38.